 North Face, Patagonia, Nemo, Montagne, Outdoor Gear Builders, First Ascent and Big Kahuna—just to name a few.
 If you also happen to stack onto that pile the different multi-nationals, that also have a dedicated branch of their award winning product (Victorinox, Nike, Under Armor), snaking their way into that niche, the list suddenly balloons into unknown territory.

-When it comes to buying camping equipment and figuring out where to place your bets as far as best camping chairs are concerned, the trouble starts to snowball into epic proportions the minute you come into any store and find yourself bombarded by so many brands.
+When it comes to buying camping equipment and figuring out where to place your bets, the trouble starts to snowball into epic proportions the minute you come into any store and find yourself bombarded by so many brands of different types of chairs.
 Luckily, we are here to help.

 We’ve decided to limit ourselves to a few brands—the ones you can find nationwide at any shop and those which have a sterling track record and impressive resume to their nature.